ydkmlt84/Maintainerr_docs/Collections.md

 A collection is auto generated when defining a rule.
 A collection holds all media that either got picked up by the handling of the corresponding rule or got manually added.

-When the specified amount of days1 that media must live in the collection is passed, the collection handler job will perform the necessary cleanup actions.
+When the specified amount of days that media must live in the collection is passed, the collection handler job will perform the necessary cleanup actions.

 > Collection handling is a batch process that runs every 12 hours.
 You can manually trigger it with the `Handle collection` button on the 'collections' page.